QuarkNerd/blog/dgorst/_posts/2014-07-18-frp-with-bacon-and-d3.md

         updatesOverTime.shift();
     }
     totalUpdatesBeforeLastSample = value;
-    update(updatesOverTime, newUserTimes);
+    update(updatesOverTime, []);
     return value;
 });
 {% endhighlight %}

 Great, so now our chart will update each time we take a new sample.
 We define each value in the *updatesOverTime* array as an object with an x and a y value.
 We set the x value to be the time at which the sample is taken.
 We are taking a moving window view of our data - we use the 20 most recent samples and throw older data away.
-Notice that we're passing the *newUserTimes* variable into our *update* function, but we haven't populated it yet.
-Let's look at doing that now.
+Notice that we're passing an empty array as the second argument into our *update* function - we are doing this to tell the chart to hide the new user indicator if it is displaying.
+We should also tell the chart to display the indicator when a new user is recieved - let's look at doing that now.

 Earlier we defined an event stream to filter out new user events from the main stream.
 Let's update that to refresh our chart instead of logging to the console.

 {% highlight javascript %}
 newUserStream.onValue(function(results) {
     newUserTimes.push(new Date());
-    update(updatesOverTime, newUserTimes);
+    update(updatesOverTime, ["newuser"]);
 });
 {% endhighlight %}

 So now we refresh our chart in response to 2 types of events - either when we take a new sample of the rate of updates, or when a new user event is received.
+The data we're sending as the second argument to the chart when we receive a new user event is a little contrived, but it allows the chart to update and it gives the chart something to bind to.
+We don't receive any information on the new user which was created, so for now we just tell the chart that there was one.

 Finally, it would be interesting to see the subjects which are being edited in Wikipedia as well as seeing the rate of updates.
 To do this, we shall add a text element below our chart.
 In our Javascript, we can add a text element below the code where we create our line chart.